unoplatform/uno/doc/articles/create-an-app-vscode.md

 ![status bar](Assets/quick-start/vs-code-ios-project.png)

-Finally press `F5` to start the debugging session.
+Finally, press `F5` to start the debugging session.

 > [!TIP]
 > When deploying to an iOS device, you may encounter the following error: `errSecInternalComponent`.
 In such case, you'll need to unlock your keychain from a terminal inside VS Code by running the following command: `security unlock-keychain`